Together in Christ: 'Trust God, not Money or Power!' — Proverbs 18:11-12

 So humble yourselves before God.
 Resist the devil, and he will flee from you.
 Come close to God, and God will come close to you.
 [3]

 Wealth and power don't necessarily mean someone is evil or foolishly trusting in their wealth and power to secure their future.
-Such people can be humble and honorable.
+Wealthy and powerful people can be humble and honorable.
 However, to pursue wealth and power thinking they ensure our security for the future is arrogant and rooted in the sense that we can control what is uncontrollable about life.
-Such arrogance is "haughty" and often precedes "a downfall".
+Such arrogance is "haughtiness [that] goes before destruction."

 [2] Matthew 6:19-20.